Was 2017 a tough one? Did you find yourself uncontrollably riding the ups and downs without any respite?

 5. They have a positive mindset

 Albert Einstein said: "In the middle of difficulty lies opportunity."
 It's this positive mindset that resilient people adopt.
 They know that challenges can open doors.
-That they teach us important life lessons and make us stronger.
+That they teach us valuable life lessons and make us stronger.
 They build character.
 And really, what's the worst that can happen?
 No matter how bad things get, there is always light at the end of the tunnel.

 "In the midst of winter, I finally learned there was in me an invincible summer."
 Wise words from Albert Camus, who perfectly understood the sentiment that if you're going to weather life's storms, then you must do so with a positive spirit; one that will always look on the bright side.